RRazavi73/PhD-RRazavi-OCT-Denoising/README.md

 In case of using the skin dataset and our codes please cite our paper.

-We test our proposed method on other three datasets which need to be cited from the original papers as in our papers.
+We test our proposed method on other three datasets which need to be cited from the original papers as in our paper.